dashbase/dashbase-quickstart/README.md

 ...
 ```

+*Note: On the same Cluster Overview UI noted above, you will now see the new table that you just created, ingesting no data.

 Once all services are up, let's run a Filebeat locally to start putting in some data.

 1. [Get Filebeat](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-installation.html) if you don't have it already.